Jorge Campos: International career

 On the international stage, Campos started as goalkeeper for Mexico in two FIFA World Cup tournaments: 1994 and 1998.
 He was also called up to the 2002 FIFA World Cup but he did not play in the tournament.
 He would eventually collect 129 caps.

 At the 1999 New Year's Cup in Hong Kong, in which Mexico was invited as well as Egypt and Bulgaria, Campos' father was kidnapped in Mexico and Campos returned to Mexico to attend to the matter.

-Campos was invited several times to play with the Rest of the World Team against clubs like Real Madrid, Barcelona, and Milan.
+Campos was invited several times to play with the Rest of the World Team against clubs like Real Madrid, Barcelona, and AC Milan.
 His last game with Mexico was in 2004 in a friendly against Tecos.

 He was selected as one of 3 overage players on the Mexico Olympic team at the 1996 Summer Olympics.

 Managerial career

 Campos served as the assistant manager to Ricardo La Volpe during his tenure with Mexico.